ccozens/notes-blog/src/posts/life-with-pda.md

 ### Optimise the environment

-<bold>Typically developing child:</bold> put in place firm boundaries, use rewards, consequences and praise.
+**Typically developing child:** put in place firm boundaries, use rewards, consequences and praise.
-<bold>PDA child:</bold> develop an approach based on negotiation, collaboration and flexibility.
+**PDA child:** develop an approach based on negotiation, collaboration and flexibility.

 - balance tolerance and demands
   - appreciate that a child's tolerance for demands varies